 I help green businesses and self-employed people gain brand awareness through professional people photography.
-And because there are more and more such players, I am involved in very diverse assignments: from sustainable men's fashion to cork products as an alternative to leather, to a reusable take-away food initiative.
+And because there are more and more such players getting interested, I am involved in very diverse assignments: from sustainable men's fashion to cork products as an alternative to leather, to a reusable take-away food initiative.

 "I like meeting like-minded people, networking and exchanging ideas.
 In the future, I'm looking forward to exciting new projects, great clients and want to continue making sustainability more visible."